AckerlyXu/heima/articles/app-service-web/app-service-web-tutorial-nodejs-mongodb-app.md

 ## Connect app to production MongoDB

-In this step, you connect your MEAN.js sample application to the Cosmos DB database you just created, using a MongoDB connection string.
+In this step, you connect your MEAN.js sample application to the DocumentDb database you just created, using a MongoDB connection string.

 ### Retrieve the database key

-To connect to the Cosmos DB database, you need the database key.
+To connect to the DocumentDb database, you need the database key.
 Use the [az cosmosdb list-keys](https://docs.microsoft.com/cli/azure/cosmosdb#list-keys) command to retrieve the primary key.

 ```azurecli
 az cosmosdb list-keys \